gasper-vrhovsek/tributa-perpetuum/README.md

 # tributa-perpetuum

+This project is a demo service which illustrates how a taxation rest service could work.
+It is in no way perfect, some corner cases could have been handled better (what happens if tax eats all my earnings?), there should be an admin endpoint allowing to edit taxation types, rates, amounts for different locations.
+But it does illustrate how i think such a service should begin its life.

+There is one REST endpoint in the `TributaResource` class.
+It uses JWT authentication.
+The JWT access token can be obtained by running the `GenerateToken` test class.
+It will return an access token for a random `Trader`.
+The service uses this simple way of generating an access token because in production whis would be done with Keycloak or similar identity provider.

+I allowed myself to change the API a bit, mostly I am using UUID as ids (also for traderId) and I'm extracting that from the JWT token instead of using the value in the request.
+This is of course open for discussion and totally dependent on the use case.

+Service demonstration is in `TributaResourceTest`.
+It will run a short set of tax calculations for different traders.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.